Want 5 quick ways to improve as a podcast host or guest?

 USB Mic (Our recommended microphone).

-HD Webcam (Our recommended webcam)
+USB Webcam (Our recommended webcam)

 This is probably the most expensive part of podcast guesting.
 You need a stable internet connection with streaming capabilities.

-Turn off the air conditioner
+Turn off the air conditioner.

 This is a simple trick that many people overlook: Turn off AC before you start.
 This will remove most of the static background noise.

 You don’t need a studio, but you do need to make sure you have an echo-free room where you won’t be interrupted during the interview.